Pembrokeshire Locations with Links to Famous Authors

 His famous "play of voices", Under Milkwood, was written in the writing shed behind Thomas' Boathouse home (now a popular visitor's attraction).
 It tells the tales of the people of Llaregub which supposedly inspired by the quirky village of Laugharne.

-Since its first performance in 1953, two film adaptations have been made.
-Fishguard was transformed in 1972 for the film starring Richard Burton and Elizabeth Taylor, whilst Solva was portrayed as the make-believe village in 2015 for the film starring Rhys Ifans and Charlotte Church.
+Since the play was first performed in 1953, two film adaptations have been made.
+The harbour village of Fishguard in North Pembrokeshire was transformed in 1972 for the film starring Richard Burton and Elizabeth Taylor, whilst the western village of Solva was portrayed as the make-believe village in 2015 for the film starring Rhys Ifans and Charlotte Church.

 You can drink in Browns Hotel where Dylan spent many an evening with a drink in his hand, sat at his favourite window seat.
 Follow the Birthday Walk on your birthday and receive rewards along the trail or stay in early April for the Laugharne Weekend, a popular literature and arts festival.